isomerpages/moe-boonlaygardenpri/_our-ccas/Sports & Games/Netball.md

 ### Our Approach

 In weekly sessions, students are provided with various drills and game-based activities to apply the skills and concepts acquired.
-The team look forward to sending both Junior and Senior teams for the annual National School Games in the coming years.
+The team looks forward to sending both Junior and Senior teams for the annual National School Games in the coming years.